What does it take to be an ally in the work to end gender-based violence (GBV)?

 Allyship is not an identity- it’s a practice of working in solidarity with marginalized groups to dismantle the systems that challenge that group’s basic rights and ability to thrive in our society.
 In the work to end gender-based violence, these groups include women, Two-Spirit, genderqueer, trans, and non-binary communities.
 Allyship is an ongoing process of forging relationships based on trust and accountability.
 An ally is committed to unlearning toxic and restrictive ideas of ‘manhood.’
 They recognize their inherent privilege and leverage it to challenge and reconstruct unjust power relations.

-This year-long campaign seeks to spark critical conversations on allyship that are not happening enough (or in the spaces they should be) in Peel Region.
+This campaign seeks to spark critical conversations on allyship that are not happening enough (or in the spaces they should be) in Peel Region.
 We want to encourage you to think about what it takes to be an ally in social, institutional, recreational, and religious spheres.
 What does an ally look like in the workplace, on social media, or at school?

 To help start the conversation, we asked eight popular influencers hailing from across Canada including Grammy Award-winning recording artist Sean Leon, actor Ellyn-Jade, and visual artist Callen Schaub, among others, to share what they think it takes to be an ally in the work to end GBV.